SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%207.jpg)

 Note: If the "Session Database" tool has been [started by the "Race Settings" tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#tab-race), you can transfer the current tyre pressure and compound information to the *Race Settings* by pressing the "Load" button.

+#### Choosing the Database location

+Normally, the database is located in the *Simulator Controller\Database* folder in your user *Documents* folder.
+If you want to move it to another location, or if you want to temporarily switch to another database, for example to look at the data of a friend, you can click at the small button with a gear in the upper right corner of the *Session Database* window.
+A file chooser will open up and allow you to select a different folder as the new database location.
+You will be asked, if you want to transfer all your current data to the new location, or if you want to start with a blank sheet of paper.
+Please note, that once you have changed the database location, you have to restart all applications.

 ## Technical information